Hecatron-Forks/amaranth/docs/content/Platform/altera.md

 # Altera

-The {class}`AlteraPlatform` class provides a base platform to support Altera toolchains.
+The [AlteraPlatform][amaranth.vendor._altera.AlteraPlatform] class provides a base platform to support Altera toolchains.

 The Quartus and Mistral toolchains are supported.